Snowpipe costs¶

 Query: Snowpipe History & m-day average

-This query shows the average daily credits consumed by Snowpipe grouped by week over the last year.
-It can help identify anomalies in daily averages over the year so you can investigate spikes or unexpected changes in consumption.
+The following query shows the average daily credits consumed by Snowpipe that are grouped by week over the last year.
+This query can help you identify anomalies in daily consumption averages over the year so that you can investigate sudden increases or unexpected changes in consumption.

 WITH credits_by_day AS (